frontenddogma/web-development-glossary/manuscript/i.md

 : → Voice over IP

 IPv4
 : The fourth version of the Internet Protocol (IP).
-It is one of the core protocols of standards-based internetworking methods in the Internet and other packet-switched networks.
+It is one of the core protocols of standards-based inter-networking methods in the Internet and other packet-switched networks.
 IPv4 was the first version deployed for production in the ARPANET in 1983.
 It still routes most Internet traffic today, despite the ongoing deployment of a successor protocol, IPv6.&nbsp;[†](#w-ipv4)

 IPv6
 : The most recent version of the Internet Protocol (IP).
 IPv6 was developed by the Internet Engineering Task Force (IETF) to deal with the anticipated problem of IPv4 address exhaustion.
 IPv6 is intended to replace IPv4.&nbsp;[†](#w-ipv6)